alissatroiano/Hue/README.md

 Because they have been working freelance for a few years now, Hue's target market of loyal buyers already exists and is comprised of:

-- Male & Female clients, ages 24 - 39, that want to preview and purchase artwork online.
+- Independent clients (male and female business owners, ages 24 - 39) that want to preview and purchase graphic art & digital assets online.

 - Small businesses that want to preview, purchase and license graphic designs for branding needs.